Sports in Dallas: American football

 In 1952, an NFL franchise called the Dallas Texans (NFL) played for one season.
 The team went 1-11 and folded after one season.

 In 1960, Dallas millionaire Lamar Hunt founded the American Football League, and located his team in Dallas, naming them the Dallas Texans.
 The Dallas Texans won one AFL Championship in 1962.
 And after playing three seasons in Dallas, the team relocated in 1963 to become the Kansas City Chiefs.

-XFL

-The Dallas Renegades were members of the XFL and played their home games at the Globe Life Park in Arlington. until the XFL’s shutdown in the middle of the 2020 season.
-The XFL has announced its intention to re-launch in 2023.